zibz0017/QuartzVault/content/Hashkafa/Yeshivas Chofetz Chaim Hashkafa.md

 1. The yeshiva does not discuss these things in public because of tznius.
 If one needs particular help, they should seek private eitzah.[^2]
 # Gashmius
 ## Setting Limits
 1. One needs to have limits on gashmius.
-This is because gahmius is the antithesis of Torah and causes the Torah not to have an affect on a person.
-These is the famous shmuz of Shevna Hasofer who was a tremendous talmid chochom, but because of his attachment to gashmius, he ended up going off of the derech, and the reason for this was because the attachment to gashmius did not allow the Torah to penetrate and change him.[^2]
+This is because gahmius is the antithesis of תורה and causes the תורה not to have an affect on a person.
+These is the famous shmuz of Shevna Hasofer who was a tremendous תלמיד chochom, but because of his attachment to gashmius, he ended up going off of the derech, and the reason for this was because the attachment to gashmius did not allow the תורה to penetrate and change him.[^2]
 2. Once someone gets used to a certain level of gashmius it is difficult to give that up and "go down" a level.
 As such, increasing one's level of gashius is not some short-term commitment.
 It may make a difference down the road.[^2]
 ## Wealth vs Gashmius
 1. To some degree, the wealthier one gets, the more gashmius they can have.
 However, one still needs to have limits because of the reasons discussed above.[^2]